rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 | Rate                      | 8.6%                       | 22.2%                      |
 |                           | ( p -value < 0.0001)       | ( p -value < 0.0001)       |

-a  10 mg/kg every 2 weeks

-b Relative to control arm

 No significant difference was observed in the duration of OS between patients who received bevacizumab monotherapy compared to patients treated with FOLFOX-4.
 PFS and objective response rate were inferior in the bevacizumab monotherapy arm compared to the FOLFOX-4 arm.

 ## ML18147

-This was a phase III randomised, controlled, open-label trial investigating bevacizumab 5.0 mg/kg every 2 weeks or 7.5 mg/kg every 3 weeks in combination with fluoropyrimidine-based chemotherapy versus fluoropyrimidine-based chemotherapy alone in patients with mCRC who have progressed on a first-line bevacizumab-containing regimen.
+This was a Phase III randomised, controlled, open-label trial investigating bevacizumab 5.0 mg/kg every 2 weeks or 7.5 mg/kg every 3 weeks in combination with fluoropyrimidine-based chemotherapy versus fluoropyrimidine-based chemotherapy alone in patients with mCRC who have progressed on a first-line bevacizumab-containing regimen.

 Patients with histologically confirmed mCRC and disease progression were randomised 1:1 within 3 months after discontinuation of bevacizumab first-line therapy to receive fluoropyrimidine/oxaliplatin- or fluoropyrimidine/irinotecan-based chemotherapy (chemotherapy switched depending on first-line chemotherapy) with or without bevacizumab.
 Treatment was given until progressive disease or unacceptable toxicity.
 The primary outcome measure was OS defined as the time from randomisation until death from any cause.